Every class in D&D has an ability that just defines it and, for the Druid, that ability is Wild Shape.

 Polymorph can be used to turn an enemy into something harmless or to turn an ally into something powerful.
 Just be warned that, for better or worse, the target will be acting based on the chosen creature’s instincts.

 Shapechange functions as the supreme Granddaddy version of Wild Shape.
 The creature that you choose to turn into must have a CR equal to your level or less.
-As a Druid gets access to 9th level at 17th level, there are some very powerful options to choose from.
+As a Druid gets access to 9th-level spells at level 17, there are some very powerful options to choose from.

 If you have ever wanted to play as a Beholder, Purple Worm, Adult Dragon, or any other powerful creature of legend, this is your chance!